elbywan/crystalline/README.md

 This can be solved by adding the location of the `llvm-config` binary to the `LLVM_CONFIG` environment variable. (or the containing directory to the `PATH` env. variable)

-For instance on a typical MacOS setup, prefixing the command with the following declaration would solve the issue:
+For instance on a typical macOS setup, prefixing the command with the following declaration would solve the issue:

 ```sh
 # Prepend the command with this: